 Edmonds CC English instructors love to teach literature!

-We value the opportunity to explore our personal appreciation for various stories, poems, drama, and essays in the classroom.
-We do our best to help our students appreciate them, too.
-Our most popular literature course — The Literary Experience: English 115 — is a course designed to engage students with a wide range of texts, authors, and approaches to literature.
+Edmonds Community College English faculty value the opportunity to explore our personal appreciation for various works of literature in the classroom with our students.
+One of our most popular literature courses — English&111, Introduction to Literature— is a course designed to engage students with a wide range of texts and authors at the same time that approaches to reading and analyzing literature are introduced.

 Other literature courses emphasize: